 Jack Martin Division of Pediatric Hematology-Oncology

 Mount Sinai Kravis Children’s Hospital’s Jack Martin Division of Pediatric Hematology-Oncology is dedicated to providing family-centered care to all of our pediatric, adolescent, and young adult patients.
 Our experienced, child-focused staff strives to cure pediatric cancers and to provide effective, life-sustaining treatment for children with blood diseases so that they can grow up healthy and strong.
-We pride ourselves on providing exemplary medical care using the most advanced standards while maintaining a caring, human touch.
+Through the Mount Sinai Kravis Children’s Hospital’s Children’s Cancer Program, we pride ourselves on providing exemplary medical care using the most advanced standards while maintaining a caring, human touch.
 We take the time to get to know each of our young patients and take an individualized approach to your child’s specific needs.

 Our multi-disciplinary team includes pediatric oncologists, nurse practitioners, social workers, and child life specialists.
 In addition, we work closely with psychology, pediatric surgery, orthopedic oncology, pediatric radiation oncology, pediatric pathology, and pediatric radiology specialists in the Mount Sinai Health System.
 All of our physicians are board certified in pediatric hematology and oncology.

 To provide multifaceted care, we use state-of-the-art pathology, radiology, and radiation oncology services, which allow us to limit radiation exposure while performing the most sophisticated radiological studies.
 Our pathology department, together with our genetic and genomics programs, offers access to the newest molecular tests, including tumor sequencing.
 We help you set up these appointments and are in constant communication with our families.